M4GNV5/PointerScript/LanguageDoc.md

 sizeof int; //returns the size of the C 'int' type (usually 4 on amd64 computers) sizeof(int);

-sizeof var; //returns the size of a variable (same as the constant VARSIZE) sizeof(var);
+sizeof var; //returns the size of a variable (usually 16) sizeof(var);
 ```